CocoaPods/CocoaPods/README.md

     $ sudo macgem install cocoapods
     $ pod setup

 Now that you've got CocoaPods installed you can easily add it to your project.
-Read the Quick guide to learn how to get started.

-## Quick guide
+## Adding it to your project

 Search for Pods by name or description.